Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

 A transfer can fail in two ways, either your contract has insufficient funds, or the receiver account does not exist.
 Neither can occur in this contract.
-This is because it tries to transfer its own balance, and because a contract always has a valid owner.The code propagates the error out with the ``?``, which will become useful when testing the contract.
+This is because it tries to transfer its own balance, and because a contract always has a valid owner.
+The code propagates the error out with the ``?``, which will become useful when testing the contract.

 The final definition of the "smash" receive function is then: